Festo-se/VAEM/examples/c#/README.md

 ### 🚀 Start
 * Creates a new ```Vaem``` driver object (```host IP```, ```tcp/ip port```)
 * Initializes and connects to the ```VAEM```
-* Configures the 8 valve channels using the opening time values in ```valveData```
+* Configures the 8 valve channels and saves these device settings

 ![image](https://user-images.githubusercontent.com/71296226/135522204-17297c57-e6da-474f-9676-2b2195920be6.png)

 ### ♾️ Loop
-* While loop that repeatedly opens and closes valve 1
+* While loop that repeatedly opens and closes all valves
-* Reads the status of the ```VAEM``` after opening the valve
+* Reads the status of the ```VAEM``` after opening the valves
 * Waits one second between opening and closing, vice versa

 ![image](https://user-images.githubusercontent.com/71296226/135522117-61c7135a-435c-4d40-b5b9-21f2e25581b8.png)

 ### 🚧 Constructor
 * Creates a new ```Modbus Client``` with the given ```host IP address``` and ```port number```
-* Sets the clients ```slave ID``` to "0"
+* Attempts to connect to the client three times if needed
-* Attempts to connect to the client
+* If connected, initialize the ```VAEM```

 ![image](https://user-images.githubusercontent.com/71296226/135522768-0ec3d901-47f7-43ed-84c1-5a7cabdc2bca.png)

 ### ✔️ Initialization
-* Sets the operating mode of the device to 1 using a basic write operation
+* Sets the operating mode of the device to 1 using a write operation
-* Reads back the current operating mode using a basic read operation
+* Selects the valve connected to channel one with a write operation
 * ```VAEM``` is fully initialized and connected

 ![image](https://user-images.githubusercontent.com/71296226/135523020-d68f2e8e-f1f4-42ff-bbb1-81ee7aca2fdc.png)